By Gbenga Oduntan

 We should try our utmost to make sure the future carries on this tradition.
 The cooperation of humankind in space exploration, which exists in every aspect of space science, space law, space economics and policy must not be sacrificed because of Trump’s dangerous ideas.

 Gbenga Oduntan is an Associate Professor in International Commercial Law at the University of Kent.
+He is an expert in sovereignty and boundary issues.

 This article was originally published on the Conversation and has been republished under creative commons.
 For the original click here.